JeodC/PortMaster-Descent/descent/README.md

 This extra content can be placed in the data/missions folder for both Descent and Descent 2.
 If done correctly you'll see a new submenu when selecting New Game.

 ## Configuration
 Ini files `d1x.ini` and `d2x.ini` are configurable.
-The port features keyboard emulation and native SDL joystick controls.
+The port features native SDL joystick controls.
+Function keys and others can be customized in `config/joy.gptk`.

-You may rename `Player.plr` and `Player.plx` in the conf folder for a different multiplayer display name.
-If you do so, please modify the `d1x.ini` or `d2x.ini` file to reflect this change.
+You may rename `Player.plr` and `Player.plx` in the config folder for a different multiplayer display name.
+If you do so, you can modify the `d1x.ini` or `d2x.ini` file to reflect this change and autoselect your pilot.

 Cheats can be found and modified in `cheats.txt`.
 To turn a cheat on, change the 0 to 1.
 To turn it off, change 1 to 0.

 Add-Ons (.dxa files) such as different soundtracks from various soundcards and game versions, can be found at the project's [GitHub Repo](https://github.com/JeodC/Portmaster-Descent)

 ## Default Gameplay Controls
 | Button | Action |
 |--|--|
 |A|Primary Fire|